bas-amop/PolarRoute-server/docs/development.md

 ## Debugging with docker compose

-To run using a debugger in e.g. vs code, run with the additional compose file `compose.debug.yml` which adds some additional settings to enable this.
+To run using a debugger in e.g. VS Code, run with the additional compose file `compose.debug.yml` which adds some additional settings to enable this.

 Do so with: `docker compose -f compose.yml -f compose.debug.yml up`